CSCfi/machine-learning-scripts/courses/uefml2017/README.md

     cd machine-learning-scripts/slurm
     sbatch run-python-gputest.sh tensorflow-test.py
+    sbatch run-python-gpu-1h.sh keras-test.py

+The `gputest` partition is intended for quick testing (as it has a time limit of 15 minutes), so submit all real jobs to `gpu` or `gpulong`.

+The example script `run-python-gpu-1h.sh` has a time limit of 1 hour, which can be changed with the option `-t HOURS:MINUTES:SECONDS` or `-t DAYS-HOURS:MINUTES:SECONDS`.

+The example scripts reserve a single GPU with `--gres=gpu:1`.
+This can be changed to 2 or 4.
+The K40 nodes have 2 GPUs and the K80 nodes have 4 GPUs.

 If you run out of CPU memory, you can increase memory reservation like
 this: `--mem=8G`.
 Please note that this does not affect GPU memory, which the K40 and K80 cards have 12 GBs, all of which is automatically available when the card is reserved.

+See `man sbatch` for further information and options.

 ## Other useful commands